 Working under the creative direction of Jonathan Adler, I designed tableware, lighting, decorative accessories, textiles, patterns and packaging.

 In this fast-paced environment I managed all aspects of the design process from brainstorming ideas, sketching, designing object forms, developing patterns, selecting colors, creating spec sheets, designing packaging and communicating with vendors.
 After prototypes were received I would test the products, check for corrections and provide revisions for production.
-Here is a small selection of my design work and an expanded look into my role.
+Here is a small selection of my design work and a glimpse into my role.

 Each product required a certain amount of design research including: material research, ergonomics, manufacturing methods, historical and pattern references, color limitations, safety requirements and testing and market research.

-In my final year at Jonathan Adler I designed and managed the production of 220 SKUs.
-That number only includes the products that went to market.
+In my final year at Jonathan Adler I designed and managed the production of 220 SKUs that went to market.
 About 40% of our designs would not make it past design or prototyping.
-Designing was the fun part of the job.
-Keeping up with all my products at different stages, with different vendors in different categories was the challenge.
-To manage the products, issues, approvals and timelines our design team constantly updated spreadsheets and reviewed the production status to make sure all our projects moved forward on time and budget.
+Each designer tracked and managed vendor relations, from sourcing, to spec sheets, to product revisions, manufacturing adjustments, packaging and approvals.
+These stages were tracked in spreadsheets and reviewed weekly in production meetings to ensure our projects moved forward on time and budget.

 Our products were presented and sold at trade shows and adhered to seasonal schedules.
 When I started I was designing Christmas packaging in July for items that would be on the shelf in November.
 Factor in prototyping time overseas, revisions, approvals and freight shipping time and it was difficult to feel confident that products would be delivered on schedule.
 Since I was the liaison between our pottery studio and the factory I kept pushing these products forward to give me more time to design graphics and packaging in advance.
 By the time I left Jonathan Adler we had Christmas ornaments and packaging being conceptualized and started 14 months in advance giving the design, purchasing and sales teams more flexibility and opportunity for success.

-Part of my role was to hire and manage interns for the design team.
-Together with the textile designer I would interview and hire interns.
-We would train them on our process and have them participate in researching and designing parts of projects.
-While having interns was often helpful it also demanded a lot of attention, creative direction, mentoring and revision.
-Ultimately the outcome of the product was my responsibility so managing the process and allowing for some creative input was a fine balance.
+Part of my role was to interview, hire and manage interns for the design team.
+I would welcome them to the organization, train them on our process and have them research and design parts of projects.
+I provided creative direction, learnt how to guide projects with productive feedback and provided work and portfolio advice.
 I also met some amazing designers along the way.

 Jonathan Adler is not lacking in vision and often he could dream it but we couldn’t find the right factory or artisan to make it.
-The design team was always looking for manufacturers, products or processes that we could use or appropriate.
-Sometimes this could happen right away but often there was much back and forth between our team and the vendors to get the sourcing and production right.
-For the lucite Bel-Air vases shown above it took 3 vendors and many prototypes to get the right quality and finish that was beautiful and waterproof.
-The forms needed a slight revision in order for the polishing tools to be effectively used.
-For each project the fine details needed to be considered and addressed.
+The design team was always looking for manufacturers, products or processes that we could use.
+Sometimes this could happen right away and other times it would take multiple prototypes and perseverance to get it right.
+The fine details for each product needed to be considered and addressed.